Nursing Discharge Note: 3 Best Practices for Facilities

 Every organization has unique needs and circumstances that require customized documentation for discharge planning.
 Your facility must decide which clinicians will document the various parts of the discharge summary and clearly communicate these expectations through training and written policy.

 When making documentation decisions, consider the varying roles and scopes of practice of your clinicians (e.g., physician, nurse practitioner, LVN, and case manager).
-Also, be sure to follow any applicable state or regulatory guidelines.
+Also, be sure to follow any applicable state or federal regulatory guidelines.
 Planning is an interdisciplinary process and requires the use of a standardized form or template to clarify the division of responsibilities.

 2. Align Patient Discharge Summary With Medicare

-According to CMS guidelines, a SNF must have a plan for discharge when they anticipate the discharge of a resident to another care facility or home.
+According to CMS guidelines, a SNF must have a plan for discharge when anticipating the discharge of a resident to another care facility or home.
 To ensure coordination of care and a safe transition of the resident to their new environment, Medicare requires facilities to complete a discharge summary.
 To be compliant with CMS, the patient discharge summary must include:

-• A summary of the resident’s stay
+- A summary of the resident’s stay.

-• A summary of the resident’s status at the time of discharge
+- A summary of the resident’s status at the time of discharge.

-• A post-discharge plan of care
+- A post-discharge plan of care.

 Make sure the template your facility develops addresses each component clearly.
 Many electronic health record (EHR) systems have pre-built discharge templates available and ready for use.
 Regardless, be sure to review any forms or templates closely to make sure they meet requirements and are customized to the specific needs of your organization.